impaler/blog/posts/i3-wm.md

 On most distributions you should immediately see  it work with a wifi icon in the top right.
 To see what else you can do try `xrandr --help` or on the [arch wiki](https://wiki.archlinux.org/index.php/xrandr).

-Although you can manage your display arrangment and positioning with direct commands I think a visual representation of the displays helps a lot.
+Although you can manage your display arrangement and positioning with direct commands I think a visual representation of the displays helps a lot.
 There are a few guis that do exactly this, I'll now be showing off [arandr](https://christian.amsuess.com/tools/arandr/).

 ```shell
 sudo apt-get install arandr